sizezero/hanoi/README.md

 ## Lessons

-After using linux without history I started to make my filenames very short.
+After using the command line without command history I started to make my filenames very short.
 Now I know where `cp`, `mv`, `du`, etc. came from.

 Having to scope all variables at the top of the function means you may have to reuse the variables for different purposes.
-You might as well call them `i`, `j`, `k`
+You might as well call them `i`, `j`, `k`.
+It makes sense that early versions of K+R C manuals consistently used these letters as variable names.

-I am so used to compiler help.
-In particular no type checking is difficult.
+I am so used to compiler help: typing, mismatched arguments, error messages that mean something, correct line numbers, etc.

+More than once while editing hit `q` expecting changes to be saved before exiting.
+They were not.
+There was no warning.

+Source control: I can't believe progress was once made without this tool.

+All of these issues make me very gun shy about any changes to the system.
+I started composing all of my actions before actually entering any of them.
+I felt like I was chisleling a marble statue.
+Mistakes are costly.
+This was a bad thing but it wasn't a 100% bad thing.
+I think keeping more of this think before doing attitude in modern environments would be a good thing.